winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. On https://wing.cloud website click on sign in.
 2. Authenticate using your GitHub account.
-3. If you were already signed in you will be redirected to the Wing Cloud web application page automatically.
+3. If you were already signed in you will the Wing Cloud view for signed-in users automatically.

 #### Redirect to sign-in process from a Preview Environment URL

-1. If you try to access a preview environment url while you are not signed in to Wing Cloud (from the PR comment for example), you will be temporarily redirected to the Wing Cloud sign in page.
+1. If you try to access a preview environment url while you are not signed in to Wing Cloud (from the PR comment for example), you will be temporarily redirected to the Wing Cloud sign in flow.
 2. Once singed in, you will be redirected to the preview environment url.

 #### Authentication and Authorization